prebid/Prebid.js/dev-docs/bidders/smartadserver.md

 ---

 ### Note:
-The Smart AdServer bidder adaptor requires setup and approval from the Smart AdServer Service team.
+The Smart bidder adaptor requires setup and approval from the Smart Service team.
 Please reach out to your account manager for more information and start using it.

 ### bid params